the78mole/devcontainer-features/src/jumpstarter-cli/README.md

 ## Dependencies

-This feature requires the `uv` feature to be installed.
-Make sure to include both features in your devcontainer configuration:
+This feature requires the `uv` Python package installer.
+If `uv` is not found, it will be automatically installed.
+For better control, you can explicitly include the `uv` feature in your devcontainer configuration:

 ```json
 {